 - Climate change

-Britain’s estuaries support internationally important communities of wading birds due to our mild climate and key position on the East Atlantic flyway.
+Britain’s estuaries also support internationally important wintering communities of wading birds due to our mild climate and key position on the East Atlantic flyway.
 However, our estuarine ecosystems are under ever increasing pressure from human activities, such as development and agricultural intensification.

 This work will help guide conservation at both local and national levels by informing management plans for protected sites and the approach of agri-environment schemes.